-It will also provide questions that you can take to your private guitar teacher in order to maximize time in your lessons.
+It’ll also provide questions that you can take to your private guitar teacher in order to maximize time in your lessons.

-To help organize this lengthy article, I’ve broken it down to 10 tips to get started with Jazz guitar lessons.
+To help organize this lengthy article, I’ve broken it down to 10 tips to get started with jazz guitar lessons.

 You can skip around if you want, or read the list in order, either way is fine.

-But, the most important take away from this article is that with time, practice, and a bit of gumption, you can learn to play Jazz guitar.
+But, the most important take away from this article is that with time, practice, and a bit of gumption, you can learn to play jazz guitar.